airayzing/Help-Docs-v2/eleapi-resource-center/frequently-asked-questions-faqs/analytics-faqs.md

 <summary><strong>How do we count messages?</strong></summary>

-We count only the messages the EleApi sends to the bot user during any billing period.
+We count only the messages the eleapi sends to the bot user during any billing period.
 It will not count any messages sent by the user.

 </details>